 Then the above differential equation reduces to

-which gives $\xi(\tau,q)=f(r)=f(\tau+iq)$ Here $f(\tau+iq)$ is completely arbitrary.
+which gives $\xi(\tau,q)=f(r)=f(\tau+iq)$.
+Here $f(\tau+iq)$ is completely arbitrary.
 The arbitrariness of the solution can sometime be removed by the boundary conditions.
 However, the complex characteristics given by eqn.(10) has no practical value.
 Also it has no obvious relevance to boundary conditions.
 Moreover, the propagation along such complex characteristics will not provide any acceptable partial differential equation for a real physical system.
 Or in other wards there will be no acceptable form of differential equation to represent the flow with physical boundary conditions.
 Therefore we shall try an alternative approach to get the solution.

-We follow the technique to obtain Cauchy-Euler differential equation \cite{R8,R9}.
-We take derivatives of both the terms of eqn.(7) with respect to $\tau$ and $-iq$ and then subtracting these two equations, we get
+We have now followed the technique to obtain Cauchy-Euler differential equation \cite{R8,R9}.
+We take derivatives of both the terms of eqn.(7) with respect to $\tau$ and $iq$ and then adding these two equations, we get